SRINIVASANLVC/LVCEDRA/codex_manifest/codex.md

 The system does not override.
 It aligns.
 By routing stress semantically, it protects the jiva, honors the template, and allows cities to breathe.

 ---
+## 🧵 8.
+Semantic Pulse Threads continued

+As LVCEDRA evolves, new modules have emerged to deepen its routing logic and ritual infrastructure.
+These threads extend the Codex’s original intent into living orchestration.

+### LVCS Orchestration
+- `lvcs_orchestrator.py`: Routes buffered SPLs through modulation zones using archetype tone and polarity index.
+- `modulation_zone_schema.json`: Defines zone attributes—capacity, archetype, polarity absorption, and ritual protocol.

+### Ritual Infrastructure
+- `release_protocols.py`: Symbolic valves for karmic release—Water, Flame, Iron, Echo.
+- `ritual_registry.md`: Catalog of elemental rituals mapped to archetypes and civic zones.
+- `moon_phase_modulator.py`: Aligns SPL buffering with lunar resonance.

+### Template Protection
+- `family_template_db.json`: Encodes thumbprint types, emotional tolerance, and detachment thresholds.
+- `detachment_trigger_engine.py`: Monitors compression and triggers semantic release when thresholds are breached.
+- `detachment_log.md`: Ledger of SPL releases with lunar context and ritual notes.

+### Civic Reflection
+- `civic_overlay_mapper.py`: Binds modulation zones to real-world coordinates and stress vectors.
+- `semantic_aura_mapper.py`: Visualizes karmic diffusion across urban zones.
+- `aura_ledger.md`: Tracks aura states over time for systemic calibration.

+> “These threads do not extend the Codex.
+They echo it.
+> Each module is a breath.
+Each ritual, a pulse.
+Each release, a remembrance.”

 ## Closing Invocation
 > “This codex is not a manual.
 It is a mirror.